 One more thing to worry about: is the stuff safe?
-Right up there with the call from my college daughter that she lost her phone, keys, student ID, (fill in the blank), is the call you get when they tell you someone took their cell phone, watch, or whatever valuable item your child has had taken.
+Right up there on the anxiety ladder along with the call from my college daughter saying that she has lost her phone, keys, student ID, or (fill in the blank), is the call I get when they tell me someone took their cell phone, watch, or other valuable.

-And it has been through their tears and wailing about an item of theirs being taken that I find myself, once again, asking if they had locked their door.
-You see, for all the time my daughters have lived in dorms, apartments, sorority houses, and off-campus houses, I have personally witnessed them forgetting to lock their room doors (not the front door, although they have done that on occasion).
-Usually, when I make a mere mention of that fact, I get a sassy response along the lines of “I’m just running down the hall to the bathroom,” or, even better, “Mom, no one would ever take my stuff.”
-It is exactly this naiveté that has taught them a painful lesson; not everyone is kind and good and honest.
+Through their tears and wailing about their stolen item, I find myself asking — once again — if they had locked their door.
+You see, for all the time my daughters have lived in dorms, apartments, sorority houses, and off-campus houses, I have personally and regularly witnessed them forgetting to lock their room doors (and — not usually but sometimes — the front door, too).
+When I make a mere “Mom mention” about that, I get a sassy response along the lines of “I’m just running down the hall to the bathroom,” or, even better, “Mom, no one would ever take my stuff.”
+It is exactly this naiveté that has taught them a painful lesson.
+Sadly, not everyone is good and kind and honest.

-To be fair, in my daughter’s particular situation it was not taken by a roommate, but a visitor to their living space.
-It is why I have always purchased renter’s insurance for them and most recently purchased a dorm vault.
-They did not have a dorm vault when my older daughter went to school.
-Oh, how I am sure she wished they did.
+To be fair, in my daughter’s situation, her property was not taken by a roommate, but by a visitor to their living space.
+But, I’m pretty sure all of our students have had or will have visitors in their living space at one time or another.
+This is exactly why I have always purchased renter’s insurance for them.
+Most recently, I even purchased a dorm vault.
+They did not have dorm vaults when my older daughter went to school.
+We all wish that invention had come along a little sooner, that’s for sure!

 Put It In The Vault